douglashill/douglashill.github.io/Content/keyboardkit-swift-6.md

 ## `UIView` and `UIViewController` subclasses can’t have a parameterless `init`

-**Update:** This issue was [reported by Nacho Soto](https://github.com/swiftlang/swift/issues/75732) and [Holly Borla had a fix ready](https://github.com/swiftlang/swift/pull/75749) the same day.
+**Update:** This issue was [reported by Nacho Soto](https://github.com/swiftlang/swift/issues/75732) five days ago and [Holly Borla had a fix ready](https://github.com/swiftlang/swift/pull/75749) the same day.
 Thanks to [James Savage for bringing this to my attention](https://social.axiixc.com/@axiixc/112945383778325026).

 I don’t use Interface Builder, so in my `UIViewController` subclasses I always want to change the designated initialisers away from `init(nibName:bundle:)` and `init(coder:)`.
 The KeyboardKit demo app had a couple of view controllers that reset the designated initialiser to a parameterless `init`.
 One of these is an abstract class where I reset the initialiser to avoid repeating this boilerplate in every subclass.
 However there was a concurrency warning: